The number one controversy in singing advice must be breath support.

 The most intense way to support, in my opinion, is engaging both the pelvic floor and the lower abs.
 Upper abs then expand and you really feel like you can hold onto something.

 The pelvic floor and lower abs are safe candidates to activate, as they are far enough away from your throat to not risk putting pressure there.
 But they will give you the stability and the strength you need.
 Try it!
-You can try Gathering/engaging the pelvic floor first then while holding that pull the lower abs in. then Take your inhale.
+You can try gathering/engaging the pelvic floor first then while holding that pull the lower abs in.
+Then take your inhale.

 My approach to breath support: remove your vocal issues first